 From specific breed traits to a general health overview, here are some interesting facts about your German Shepherd

-A strong breed with a sensitive stomach
+A strong breed with a touchy stomach

-When it comes to health, German Shepherds can have occasional bouts of digestive tract disorders and diarrhoea, not life-threatening but nonetheless no fun for the dog.
-Look for adverse reactions to food, diarrhoea or loose stool, gastroenteritis, pancreatic insufficiency, bloat, or IBD, among other disorders.
+When it comes to health, German Shepherds can have occasional bouts of digestive tract disorders and diarrhea, not life-threatening but nonetheless no fun for the dog.
+Look for adverse reactions to food, diarrhea or loose stool, gastroenteritis, pancreatic insufficiency, bloat, or IBD, among other disorders.
 Allergic dermatitis, or skin irritation, can also occur.
 Feeding your dog highly nutritious food will keep them on track.
 A proper diagnostic workup is mandatory, which can be time - and money - consuming.
 A good veterinarian can help you find solutions.